Since I’ve already posted about how to make meat stock, I thought I would post my recipe for making bone broth in a clay slow cooker too.

 How to make broth in a clay based slow cooker like the Vita-Clay.

-Place the chicken carcasses in the clay pot.
+Place the chicken carcasses and optional chicken feet in the clay pot.

 Add the chopped vegetables and add enough filtered water to cover (about 4 quarts).